 The key to smart home success, however, is security.

 For ultimate security, rely on a trusted partner for installation.
 And who better than security vendors who have been connecting devices for decades?
 With safety as their top priority, they can configure your automation right to protect against unwanted access.

 Trained professionals are capable of foreseeing problems in the installation process, and will maintain system security through ongoing upkeep and support.
-In addition, most DIY security systems do not include a formalized monitoring center.
-Should an emergency arise, you must dispatch authorities yourself, leaving your home susceptible.
+If you choose to DIY, ensure your security system includes a formalized monitoring center.
+Should an emergency arise, the center will dispatch authorities on your behalf, keeping your home protected.

 Imagine the Possibilities

 Once you have selected a trusted vendor to install, secure and monitor smart devices in your home, the anatomy of your home will shift dramatically.
 Automated home features offer endless safety, security and convenience potential.

 Understand the Risks

 Though the benefits abound, smart capabilities are not 100 percent secure.
 Most devices are designed with time to market and cost in mind, not security.
 If your connected devices are compromised, hackers could access your digital data and personal information.
 This could potentially jeopardize the very conveniences listed above if you haven’t first taken the proper precautions and installation.